Queen Mary University of London University of Cambridge

 Grey cast irons are softer with a microstructure of graphite in transformed-austenite and cementite matrix.
 The graphite flakes, which are rosettes in three dimensions, have a low density and hence compensate for the freezing contraction, thus giving good castings free from porosity.

-The flakes of graphite have good damping characteristics and good machinability (because the graphite acts as a chip-breaker and lubricates the cutting tools.
+The flakes of graphite have good damping characteristics and good machinability (because the graphite acts as a chip-breaker and lubricates the cutting tools).
 In applications involving wear, the graphite is beneficial because it helps retain lubricants.
-However, the flakes of graphite also are stress concentrators, leading to poor toughness.
+However, the flakes of graphite also act as stress concentrators, leading to poor toughness.
 The recommended applied tensile stress is therefore only a quarter of its actual ultimate tensile strength.

 However, magnesium tends to encourage the precipitation of cementite, so silicon is also added (in the form of ferro-silicon) to ensure the precipitation of carbon as graphite.
 The ferro-silicon is known as an inoculant.